How to Track Email Opens and Clicks for SaaS

 Which Metrics Actually Matter

 Not all email metrics deserve equal attention.
-Here's what to focus on for SaaS email campaigns.
+Here's what to focus on for SaaS email campaigns, and how to think about each one in context.

 Conversion rate connects email to business outcomes.
 This might be trial signups, upgrades, feature activations, or whatever action your email was designed to drive.
-Track this by adding UTM parameters to your links.
+Track this by adding UTM parameters to your links and connecting your email data to your product analytics.

 Bounce rate tells you about list hygiene.
 Hard bounces (invalid addresses) should be near zero if you're regularly cleaning your list.
 Soft bounces (temporary delivery failures) happen occasionally and aren't concerning unless they persist.